sacOO7/socketcluster-client-python/README.md

 - For listening to events :

-The object received can be String , Boolean , Long or JSONObject.
+The object received can be String, Boolean, Long or JSONObject.

 ```python
      # Receiver code without sending acknowledgement back